 It’s another essential mineral that helps improve muscle and nerve function and metabolic health.

-Laying hens require at least 150 mg of potassium per day to lay eggs regularly, so a kiwi can help fulfill their needs.
+Laying hens require at least 150 mg of potassium daily to lay eggs regularly, so a kiwi can help fulfill their needs.

 Vitamin C and K

-Kiwis contain antioxidants and vitamins C that fights oxidative stress and boosts the immune system.
+Kiwis contain antioxidants and vitamin C that fights oxidative stress and boosts the immune system.